jcubic/jankiewicz-blog/bloglet/en/tailwind-trade-offs.md

 tags: bloglet_en
 ---

-Great article by [Scott Boyle](https://www.linkedin.com/in/scottboyle/) about Tailwind.
+Article by [Scott Boyle](https://www.linkedin.com/in/scottboyle/) about Tailwind.
 It provides an objective look at Tailwind CSS, highlighting it's strengths and limitations, without overly praising or criticizing the tool.